-All Prekindergarten through twelfth grade students are entered into the District’s TERMS student database by school staff and reported by the Demographics & Student Assignments Department as the official benchmark day enrollment count.
+All Prekindergarten through twelfth grade students are entered into the District’s TERMS student database by school staff and reported by the Demographics & Enrollment Planning Department as the official benchmark day enrollment count.

 I am a school principal and I think my projected enrollment listed in the benchmark day enrollment report is not correct.

 The Demographics & Enrollment Planning Department enrollment projection should not be confused with the school budget forecast.
 The projected enrollment provided in the benchmark day enrollment report reflects the official Demographics & Student Assignments Department enrollment projection forecasted immediately following the previous year’s benchmark day of enrollment.
 This enrollment projection is provided in the benchmark day report to compare if enrollment came in higher or lower than anticipated.

 Following the benchmark day of school, new five year enrollment projections are reported by the Demographics & Enrollment Planning Department to the Budget Department where Budget staff then applies a formula to the enrollment projection for each school to forecast the school’s annual budget based on student program participation at each school.

 How does a charter school determine capacity?
 Does a charter school ever have to update their capacity?